 - Master mobile.
 If you’re looking to boost your online sales and are participating in a 24-hour sales bonanza, like Cyber Monday, then you must have a strong mobile website and/or app.
 Your mobile website and app should make it easy for consumers to browse and make purchases.

 - Activate your affiliates.
 If you have an affiliate program, reach out to affiliates who focus on the Chinese-American market, such as Dealmoon and 55haitao.
 Coordinate with them about the type of offer that could get your brand featured on their site.
 If you are able to get a placement, make sure you have a strong offer and have the creative to back it up.
 If you want to feature a specific product on Singles Day, make sure you have enough inventory.
 Last year, one beauty brand put a product on sale on Singles’ Day and they blew out of their inventory within 2 hours.
 So be prepared for high demand.

-For more tips and insights on how to make the most of Singles’ Day and other top online shopping holidays, reach out to our affiliate and digital marketing team.
+For more tips and insights on how to make the most of Singles’ Day and other top online shopping holidays, download our Affiliate Program Guide To Global Holidays And Observances.